Kentucky APSE Conference 2023: Full Agenda

 Investing in Supported Employment Team Structure

-Amanda Owen, Puzzle Piece
+Amanda Owen, Puzzle Pieces

 The success of supported employment begins with an investment in your team.
 In this session you will learn strategies to help you build a cohesive team of employment specialists, using a top down approach and ensuring your passion and purpose are at your foundation.
 Discover how our supported employment division has become an example of success in our community and state.